Paraíso (2025 film)

-Paraíso is a 2025 documentary film about electronic dance music primarily focusing on Portugal in the 1990’s (the decade widely considered the golden age of Rave culture in the country).
+Paraíso is a 2025 award-winning documentary film about electronic dance music primarily focusing on Portugal in the 1990s (the decade widely considered the golden age of Rave culture in the country).
 It was directed by Daniel Mota and produced by João Evredosa and Maria Guedes.
-It premiered at the IndieLisboa film festival in Portugal on May 4th 2025.
+It premiered at the IndieLisboa film festival in Portugal on May 4, 2025.

+Dance Club magazine wrote of Paraíso, The title refers to a phrase published in the defunct magazine Muzik, when a journalist described the phenomenon of Portuguese parties as "A Paradise Called Portugal"—an expression that would end up symbolizing a brief but remarkable phase of the national club culture.
+This international projection was largely due to "So Get Up," by Lisbon's Underground Sound—a "B-side" track with lyrics and vocals by Californian Ithaka Darin Pappas, which ended up becoming an unexpected hit, as DJ Vibe and Rui da Silva recall.